jovotech/jovo-framework/docs/06_integrations/analytics/README.md

 ### Enable Chatbase Analytics

-Chatbase Analytics can be enabled in your Jovo app's config (you can use the same API key for both platforms):
+Chatbase Analytics can be enabled in your Jovo app's config.
+Note: You can use the same API key for both platforms:

 ```javascript
 // config